Homogeneous linear intrinsic constraints in the stationary manifold of a $G$-invariant potential: Examples

 where $\rho^{2\alpha}=\left({\rho}^2_1-{\rho}^2_2, -2{\rho}_1{\rho}_2 \right)^\T$. $\V$ is the general renormalisable potential constructed using $\phi$ and $\rho$.
 We define $c_\phi=(c_1,c_2,c_3)$, $c_\rho=(c_4,c_5,c_6)$, $\cb=(c_1,..,c_6)$, $\ct=(c_1,..,c_7)$ and $c=(c_1,..,c_9)$.

 $\V_\phi$ (\ref{eq:eg4b1}) has the same form as $\V$ (\ref{eq:eg42}).
 Similar to (\ref{eq:cubemin1}), $\V_\phi$ (\ref{eq:eg4b1}) is guaranteed to have the minimum,

 with the associated groups $\Ht_\phi=D_{6\phi}$ generated by $\matt_3$ and $-\matu_3$, and $\Tt_\phi=1$.
 The potential $\V_\rho$ (\ref{eq:eg4b2}) has the same form as (\ref{eq:dhpotb2}).
 It has the symmetry group $D_6$.
-Following the arguments similar to that given in E.g.~\ref{sec:egone}, we can show that $\V_\rho$ (\ref{eq:eg4b2}) is guaranteed to have the minimum,
+Following the arguments similar to that given in Example~\ref{sec:egone}, we can show that $\V_\rho$ (\ref{eq:eg4b2}) is guaranteed to have the minimum,

 We have the associated groups $\Ht_\rho=Z_{2\rho}$ generated by the group action $\rho\rightarrow\sigz\rho$, and $\Tt_\rho=1$.

 The construction of $\Vb$ (\ref{eq:eg4b3}), $\Vt$ (\ref{eq:eg4b4}) and $\V$ (\ref{eq:eg4b5}) is in accordance with the middle route in FIG~\ref{fig:rerep}.
 The minimum of $\Vb$ is given by